 We spend much of our day running and jumping, therefore children should arrive wearing closed toe shoes so their feet can be protected and slips can be prevented as much as possible.
 Overalls and belted pants are often difficult for children to manage who are learning bathroom skills.
 We encourage comfortable, easy to remove clothing to aid in potty training and encouraging their self-confidence.

 During lunch and snack times, children will sit at a table with the teachers and the other children.
 LTDC provides a morning snack which consists of cereal, French toast sticks, cereal bars, yogurt, bananas, etc… Toddler lunches are provided by the Parent.
 Our afternoon snacks can vary from crackers and cheese to yogurt, to the occasional cookie.
 We provide children with as much Whole milk or water as they would like during snack and lunch times.
-We also offer culligan water throughout the entire day.
+We also offer water breaks throughout the entire day.
 The children drink out of cups and we offer plenty of opportunities to use them throughout the day.
 Therefore, we ask that you please leave your child’s sippy cups at home.
 These sippy cups often get lost when they come to the center.
 Furthermore, your child may have difficulty understanding why they cannot use their sippy cup throughout the course of the day.
 One way to avoid these problems is to leave the sippy cup in the car.

 Please do not allow your child to walk into our classroom with food (including gum).
 We have children in our program with various food allergies.
 Please respect the teachers guidance when foods enter their classroom.
 They are only trying to ensure the safety of everyone.